DarionV/admin-dashboard/README.md

-# The Odin Project - Calculator
+# The Odin Project - Admin dashboard

 This is an assignment from The Odin Project.
 The goal was to practice creating layout with CSS grid.